aaronjchau/DarkMatterNet/README.md

 # DarkMatterNet
 "DarkMatterNet" is a neural network which predicts the mass of dark matter surrounding a galaxy when given data on three observable features of that galaxy.
 DarkMatterNet was trained on data from the Illustris-1 Hydrodynamical simulation.
-After tuning the hyperparameters to ensure our model was robust, we used DarkMatterNet to predict the dark matter mass of the galaxies (with stellar mass > 10<sup>8</sup> M⊙) in the NYU Value-Added Catalogue.
+After tuning the hyperparameters to ensure our model was robust, we used DarkMatterNet to predict the dark matter mass of the galaxies in the NYU Value-Added Catalogue.

 #### Input Features
 * Gas Metallicity